Kind Leadership Series | Earth Force

 By: Julia, Riley’s Way Council Member, The Nightingale-Bamford School

 Despite the unusual circumstances caused by the COVID-19 pandemic, Riley’s Way continues to spread kindness and empathy throughout its community in new ways.
-On Wednesday, March 25th, Riley’s Way held their second Kind Leadership Series virtual session on Zoom.
+On Wednesday, March 25th, Riley’s Way held their second Kind Leadership Series virtual session on Zoom (watch the recording below).
 The call, organized by Program Director Laura Kikuchi, was a great way to connect the greater Riley’s Way community while respecting social distancing guidelines.

 We were lucky to be joined by Grace Edinger, Senior Manager Strategic Projects of Earth Force, as she was interviewed by Riley’s Way intern Ashley Lin.
 Earth Force, an international nonprofit, engages youth as active citizens who strive to improve the environment and their communities.
 During the call, Grace explained how the organization’s six-step Community Action and Problem Solving Process uses civic engagement, environmental education, and STEM to help young people identify, research, and complete a civic action project that they are passionate about.
 The first step, and possibly the most important, is to take a community inventory by walking through a set community and asking a series of questions to identify its environmental strengths and weaknesses.
 The subsequent steps – issue selection, research, strategy selection, taking action, and reviewing success – use the information gathered from the community inventory to make a meaningful change involving an issue the individual or group is passionate about.